 Z medicines are a newer type of short-acting drug that works in a similar way to benzodiazepines.
 Some examples of z medicines include zaleplon, zolpidem, and zopiclone.

 Zaleplon is used to treat people who find it hard to fall asleep, whereas zolpidem is used to treat debilitating insomnia or insomnia that is causing severe distress.
 Thirdly, zopiclone is used to treat difficulty falling asleep, waking during the night, debilitating insomnia, or insomnia causing severe distress.

 Sometimes, antidepressants are prescribed to treat insomnia, particularly in cases where an individual has a history of depression.

 Medicines containing melatonin can be effective at relieving insomnia symptoms for up to 26 weeks among elderly individuals.
 This naturally occurring hormone helps to regulate the sleep cycle or circadian rhythm.

-Sometimes, doctors consider complementary therapies such as acupuncture or homeopathy, but there is little evidence to suggest these are effective.
-Some herbal remedies such as passionflower and chamomile have been shown to have some positive effects in the treatment of insomnia.
+Some herbal remedies, such as passionflower and chamomile, have been shown to have some positive effects in the treatment of insomnia.